-The governor of the Central Bank of Nigeria (CBN), Mr Godwin Emefiele has disclosed that the private sector has agreed to mobilise a whopping N1.2 trillion to support the federal government in the development of critical infrastructure in the country to enhance economic development.
+The governor of the Central Bank of Nigeria (CBN), Mr Godwin Emefiele has disclosed that the private sector has agreed to mobilise a whopping N1.

 The fund, according to the CBN governor, will be raised through a Special Purpose Vehicle (SPV) working with the Federal Government, and key development finance agencies.

 Speaking during a dinner on Wednesday night at the State House, Abuja for participants of the Going for Growth 2.0 Roundtable Session, Emefiele said that the well-structured SPV, would be used to mobilize close to N1.2 trillion in funds from banks, pension funds and other financial institutions, to fund road, power, and port infrastructure.

 He said that six key road projects and three seaport projects would be identified for funding.

 ”The framework for this SPV is currently being worked on and will be ready for implementation by October 2020.

 ”When implemented the SPV will help to reduce the burden of government financing of infrastructure projects and enable the government to focus on funding other priority areas.
 It will also reduce the cost of transporting goods across the country for farmers, SMES and Manufacturers.
 More importantly it will help improve our ability to attain double digit growth rates.”